-Your Click-Through Rate (CTR) will depend a lot on the way you produce content & the position of your affiliate links on the page.
+Your Click-Through Rate (CTR) will depend a lot on the way you produce content and the position of your affiliate links on the page.
 It can be anywhere between 0.5% to 10%.

 That’s right!
 At best, you should expect no more than 10 users clicking on your links from 100 visitors, and that’s only if you are doing a great job!
 A new affiliate marketer is more likely to have 1 click out of 100 readers, and fewer than that would not be surprising.

-To maximize your chances to get nice commissions, pay attention to your link placements.
-They must have context & meaning.
+To maximize your chances of getting nice commissions, pay attention to your link placements.
+They must have context and meaning.
 You cannot create dozens of affiliate links on just one page, hoping that people will accidentally click on them.
 As a rule of thumb, avoid having more than 2 affiliate links on 1 unique web page.

 Consider implementing an appealing design.
 Affiliate links under buttons, cards, or Call To Action layouts (CTA) work better than plain hyperlinks.
 Don’t forget that the ultimate purpose is to have your readers click on your links.

 After the click on the affiliate link comes the final step: the online purchase.